jojo141185/upmpdcli-docker/README.md

 We also need to use the *host* network so the upnp renderer can be discovered on your network.

-The following tables reports all the currently supported environment variables.
+The following table reports the currently supported environment variables / services.

 VARIABLE|DEFAULT|NOTES
 ---|---|---